tonethar/IGME-430-Spring-2021/projects/project-1-breakout-groups.md

 ## I. Overview

-- Today we will put you in Zoom breakout groups consisting of 3 or 4 students, and you will give and receive feedback regarding the [Project 1](project-1.md) prototypes
+- Today we will put you in Zoom breakout groups consisting of 3 or 4 students, and you will give and receive feedback regarding the *user experience* [Project 1](project-1.md) prototypes

 <hr>